salesforce/lwc-rfcs/text/0000-template-comments.md

 To preserve the performance of the existing components, we propose to introduce two options to enable comments:

-1. A new boolean attribute (`preserve-comments`) to the root template tag in the component template; `false` by default.
+1. A new boolean attribute (`lwc:preserve-comments`) to the root template tag in the component template; `false` by default.

 2. A new compile option (`preserveHTMLComments`) in the template compiler; `false` by default.